handekubilay/BIG-QUERY/README.md

-# BIG-QUERY
-Hande Kubilay

-Big Query Projects
+# Big-Query Projects
+This repository contains projects and scripts developed in BigQuery for data analysis and reporting.